sweenejp/mnca-message-board-template/posts/how-to-use-the-new-bio-message-board.md

 ![A gif showing how to navigate the Message Board with tags ](/static/img/how-to-use-tags-mb.gif)

-You can see all the tags on the sidebar on on the [tags page](/tags).
-You'll also see which tags each post is tagged with on each individual post.
+You can see all the tags on the sidebar or on the [tags page](/tags).
+You can also see which tags each post is tagged with on each individual post.

 ### Find resources with the search button